 Thousands of people are injured every year due to fireworks, and the leading cause is misuse.
 Read directions very carefully and always set off fireworks far away from people, pets, and your home.
 Children are more likely to be injured by fireworks, and they should always be supervised if allowed to participate in the festivities.

 "Stay away from M-Class fireworks, such as M-80s or M-100s," Dr. Kneller said.
 "They're very powerful and dangerous.
 Do not use fireworks packaged in brown paper, as they are meant for professionals only."

 Sparklers, bottle rockets, firecrackers and Roman candles are especially popular among kids because they can be held in your hand.
 Although they are small, they can quickly turn into dangerous weapons.
 Sparklers can reach a temperature of 2,000°F, and bottle rockets are notorious of sending children to the emergency room with eye injuries.
 It's recommended that you don't allow children to play with fireworks.
 If you do allow your children to use these fireworks, have adult supervision, pay close attention and be sure to educate them on fire safety.

 Even if you consider yourself an "expert" at putting on a firework display, accidents happen.
 You should always take extra steps to ensure your safety while showing off to the neighborhood.
 Follow these firework safety tips:

 - Only set off ONE firework at a time and move far away once a firework is lit.

 - Do not consume alcohol while using fireworks.
+"I think it's obvious, but avoid alcohol while you're shooting off fireworks," Dr. Kneller said.
+"You need to have a clear mind."
 Nothing good can come from this combination!